 Many communities have one or two web sites that cater specifically to their community and serve as a portal for local businesses and a resource for local residents.
 If your area has a popular site such as this, be sure to take your place on that web site.
 In situations like this, it is important to be listed in relevant sections of the web site, such as wedding announcements, births and other sections of the site that celebrate life and its milestones.

-However, if you are uncertain about attracting paying customers (the keyword here is paying) then I recommend you get stuck into this tutorial on getting paying customers fast!
+However, if you are uncertain about attracting paying customers (the keyword here is paying) then I recommend you get stuck into this course on getting paying customers fast!